 Final verdict: Consensus vs Google Gemini

 Both Consensus and Google Gemini are strong tools in the productivity space, but they serve different needs.
 Consensus stands out for only peer-reviewed sources, making it ideal for researchers.
-Google Gemini differentiates with deep google ecosystem integration, which benefits users focused on google workspace users.
+Google Gemini is best at deep google ecosystem integration — particularly for teams focused on google workspace users.

-With a 0.1-point rating advantage and 560 reviews, Consensus has the edge in user satisfaction.
+With a 0.1-point rating advantage, Consensus has the edge in user satisfaction.
 The best approach is to try Consensus's free tier and Google Gemini's free tier to see which fits your specific workflow.

 Frequently asked questions